-Complainant's Name:
+Complainant's Name: -

-Address:
+Address: -

 City: State: Zip Code: Telephone

 Numbers: Home Work: Cell:

-E-mail Address:
+E-mail Address: -

-Date of alleged discrin nination:
+Date of alleged discrimin nation: -

-Which of the following g best describes th ne reason you believe the d iscrimination took place?
+Which of the following b est describes the reason you believe the discrim nination took place?

-Was it because of your : Race/Color: National Origin :
+Was it because of your: Race/Color: National Origin:

-have obtained the per • •).
-Please confirm that you
+Person discriminated ag ainst (if someone other t han complainant).
+Plea se confirm that you

+have obtained the permi ssion of the aggri eved pa rty if you are filing on l behalf of a third

 party.

 Name

 Address:

-City: S tate: Zip Code:
+City: Stat te: Zip Code:

-Have you filed this cor nplaint with any o other fede eral, state, or local agency?
+Have you filed this comp laint with any oth her fede ral, state, or local agen cy?

 ☐ Yes ☐ No

-If yes, check each box that applies:
+If yes, check each box the at applies: